Conditions, Health

 What Are the Symptoms of Tooth Agenesis?

-The primary symptom of tooth agenesis is the absence of one or more teeth.
+The primary symptom of tooth agenesis is the absence of at least one tooth.
 The condition can go unnoticed if the missing teeth are wisdom teeth or other non-visible teeth in the back of the mouth.
 Other symptoms may include the late eruption of baby teeth or permanent teeth, or the absence of permanent teeth after baby teeth have fallen out.
 Anodontia or severe hypodontia may lead to changes in facial appearance and difficulties with speech and eating.

 What Causes Tooth Agenesis?